Request information and/or a quote on any of the products we offer.

 For a quick quote call us at (800) 600-3088.
 For RFID Cards & Credentials – Click Here.

 Bleed: A printing term referring to art that extends up to the very edge of the card.
 Art that bleeds requires some additional printing time and attention.

-Low-Coercivity Magnetic-Stripe: Coercivity is the term used to designate how much energy is required to put information onto the magnetic stripe and therefore how immune the data is to damage from magnetic money clips and magnetic purse snaps.
-LoCo mag stripes are composed of iron oxide and are most commonly used in applications that do not require long term or heavy use, such as hotel keys and gift cards.
-The Oersted rating for a loco mag is 300 Oe.
+Low Coercivity Magnetic Stripe: Coercivity is the term used to designate how much energy is required to put information onto the magnetic stripe and therefore how immune the data is to damage from magnetic money clips and magnetic purse snaps.
+LoCo magnetic stripes are composed of iron oxide and are most commonly used in applications that do not require long term or heavy use, such as hotel keys and gift cards.
+The Oersted rating for a LoCo mag is 300 Oe.

 Embossing: Raised numbers or letters like your credit cards.
 We have 2 sizes available: large numbers, or the smaller all caps letters or numbers.
 We recommend a maximum of 3 lines of text.
 The raised text can be foil tipped in silver, gold, or black.
 If tipping is applied to a printed area, the ink must be varnished.

 Thermal Personalization: Flat printing or letters, numbers, or barcodes, available in almost any font or size.
 Colors available are black, gold, silver, red, blue, green, or white.
 If thermal printing is applied over ink, the ink must be varnished.
 Red, blue and green are best used on a white or very light colored background.

 Scratch Off Panel: A thermal printing process that is applied over names, numbers or codes for security purposes.
 Available in gray with a black wavy pattern.